ZIB-IOL/AbsSmoothFrankWolfe.jl/README.md

 ## Overview
 We are interested in optimization problems of the form $\min\limits_{x\in C}$  $f(x)$ , for convex compact $C$ and an [abs-smooth](https://optimization-online.org/wp-content/uploads/2012/09/3597.pdf) function $f$.
-We aim to solve such problems by using [ADOLC.jl](https://github.com/TimSiebert1/ADOLC.jl/tree/master) for the AD tools and using the [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl) for conditional gradient methods.
+We solve such problems by using [ADOLC.jl](https://github.com/TimSiebert1/ADOLC.jl/tree/master) for the AD tools and using the [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl) for conditional gradient methods.

 ## Example
 >[!WARNING]